talsec/Free-RASP-ReactNative/README.md

 Learn more about freemium freeRASP features at [GitHub main repository](https://github.com/talsec/Free-RASP-Community).

-# :book: Discover Official Documentation
+# :book: Discover the Official freeRASP Documentation

-Visit the [GitBook page](https://docs.talsec.app/freerasp) for comprehensive and up-to-date guides, tutorials, and technical documentation.
+Visit the [GitBook page](https://docs.talsec.app/freerasp) for comprehensive and up-to-date guides, tutorials, and technical documentation specifically for freeRASP.
 It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of the project.

 ## :link: Integration Guide

 For integrating freeRASP on the React Native platform, be sure to follow all the steps in the [Integration Guide](https://docs.talsec.app/freerasp/integration).
 This guide provides detailed instructions to help you achieve a smooth and efficient integration.

 Be sure to bookmark it and stay informed! :books: :sparkles:.